Qucs/qucs-help/source/ASim.rst

 Figure 5.4 Ngspice component sweep example.

-The next example, given in Figure 5.5, demonstrates the effect of changing capacitor C1  on the low frequency response of the simgle stage BJT amplifier introduced in Figure 5.4.
+The example shown in Figure 5.5 demonstrates the effect of changing capacitor C1  on the low frequency response of the single stage BJT amplifier introduced in Figure 5.4.
+Figures 5.6 and 5.7 introduce further extensions of the Qucs-S swept parameter capabilities.
+Notice that Xyce allows semiconductor, and indeed other component models with parameters specified by the ``.MODEL`` statement, to be swept in DC simulations.
+However, this is not the case with Ngspice and SPICE OPUS DC simulations where only independent voltage and current source values and resistor values can be swept.
+This limitation follows directly from the original
+SPICE 3f5 simulator C code.
+In contrast to Ngspice and SPICE OPUS, Xyce includes a .STEP statement which supports an extended range of swept component parameter features, making it similar to the original Qucs swept parameter simulation.

 |BJT_swp_EN|